Non-fiction (Christianity, Theology)

 He’d believed the Vietnamese telling him they were escaping political persecution, but the persecution was pretty paltry.
 “I think that sometimes to be different from the majority is to show that you’re possibly against the government in Vietnam.
 It becomes a political thing.”

-The Vietnamese weren’t fleeing persecution, but a political thing.
+The Vietnamese weren’t fleeing persecution.
+They were fleeing a political thing.
 Gosh, we could all be refugees.

 We can hardly expect Muslims, Jews, and people of other religions to put Western countries ahead of their religions when, so often since World War II, we haven’t put our countries ahead of our private little religions: our religious individualism.
-Our parish Anglican church organist Brett completed a bachelor’s degree in theology at the Sydney College of Divinity, but listed his religious views on the Facebook website as “self-worship.”
+Our parish Anglican church organist Brett earned a Bachelor of Theology degree from Sydney College of Divinity, but listed his religious views on the Facebook website as “self-worship.”
 It might’ve been the most perfect expression of Western individualism I’d ever read.